DisCoTec/discotec.github.io/2026/registration.md

 ## Student Travel Grants
 Similar to past editions, there are no special fees for students but we have a limited amount of student travel grants provided by [IFIP](https://www.ifip.org) (subject to conditions).

-In order to apply to these grants, candidates should send their application (CV and a one-page motivation letter) via email to <discotec2025@inria.fr> with the subject “DisCoTec 2025 - student travel grant”.
+In order to apply to these grants, candidates should send their application (CV and a one-page motivation letter) via email to <claudio.mezzina@uniurb.it> with the subject “DisCoTec 2025 - student travel grant”.

 Applications should arrive by the early registration date, and will be handled on a first-come, first-served basis.